anderswood/stash-tracker/README.md

 ie: `git clone, npm start, bower install, etc`

 ## Reflection
+I built the app as a personal project over 2 weeks.
+I collaborated with Winter Wildlandsd Alliance [(WWA)](https://winterwildlands.org/) to help solve one of the organization's challenges: collecting details about

   - What was the context for this project? (ie: was this a side project? was this for Turing? was this for an experiment?)
   - What did you set out to build?